OpenSourceEconomics/respy/doc/source/functionality.rst

 Major Functionality
 ===================

-There are really three key objects to know to work with the **respy** package.
+You really just need to know about three key elements of the package to started.

 .. class:: respy.RespyCls(fname)